kalaikaran/customPrimeNg/README.md

 # customPrimeNg
-Customising PrimeNg to isolate its effects
+Customising PrimeNg to isolate its effects on the implimented application